Visiting the Lake District without a car

 The convenience of a taxi allows for spontaneous stops along the way where you can take in the scenery or explore historic landmarks.

-There are plenty of local taxi firms to choose from, make sure to book in advance.
+There are plenty of local taxi firms to choose from but, where possible, make sure to book in advance as they can get busy.

 Where to stay in Lake District if your leaving the car at home